cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/5-migration-prod.md

 </CodeGroup>

 Do not forget to come back to your v2 branch.
-For instance with:
+For instance, with:

 ```sh
 $ git checkout leaderboard-migration